 2. Transportation: On Peninsula

-Streets and roadways are pretty crowded in Portland due to high trafficOpens in a new tab., as well as the large number of cars parked on the sides of the roads.
+Streets and roadways are pretty crowded in Portland due to high traffic, as well as the large number of cars parked on the sides of the roads.
 There are also areas that have parking bans that you are not allowed to park there and if you do, there will be large fines associated with it as well as possible towing of your vehicle.
 You also are never guaranteed the same parking spot, due to so many cars needing to park in various places.

 1. Transportation: Off Peninsula